Registration for Optional Lithuanian Course

 - VU Faculty of Medicine offers students a FREE OF CHARGE Lithuanian Language course;

-- B1 level of Lithuanian language is achieved after four semesters of attendance;
+- B1 level of Lithuanian language is achieved after six semesters of attendance;

 - During the clinical courses to communicate with patients.
 Knowing the language eases the communication and considerably helps the learning process.

 - Easier to obtain licencing in the country of choice.
 After graduation of integrated Medicine studies, having B1 level of Lithuanian, graduates may apply for a license for doctor’s medical practice according to The Law on Medical Practice of the Republic of Lithuania.
 That means graduates could get licenses issued in Lithuania and later on they could start the practice in Lithuania or in other country where LT license is valid or might help to get a license in that country in a faster and easier way.
 Applying for licenses in Lithuania is not mandatory but might shorten the procedures and time required to obtain a licence in another country.

 Registration for Courses

 General university studies

 General university studies (GUS) are the formation of an outlook that corresponds with the idea of the university, as well as the development of erudition and creativity in all the first cycle and integrated study programmes of Vilnius University.
 GUS implement an understanding about the need to disseminate and share the most important scientific ideas and intellectual arguments with the general public.